Strathbungo: Development

 Strathbungo developed as a crofters and miners village in the early 18th century.
 By the end of that century, over 35 families were living in the village and weaving had become the principal occupation.

 1859 and 1860 are the dates of the feuing dispositions granted by Sir John Maxwell of Pollok to the builder John McIntyre and quarrier William Stevenson for the development of the new Strathbungo.
 1-10 Moray Place was the first block to be built in the new Strathbungo, to the designs of Alexander "Greek" Thomson that set the path for Strathbungo to develop as a residential suburb of Glasgow, linked by the Glasgow, Barrhead and Neilston Direct Railway.
 Thomson lived in the house that he designed at No 1 Moray Place and died there in 1875.
-The other terraces (named, as was Moray Place, after the protagonists in the Battle of Langside fought nearby), Regent Park Square, Queen Square and Princes Square (later renamed Marywood Square), were built from 1862 to 1884, to form a desirable residential suburb.
+The other terraces, Regent Park Square, Queen Square and Princes Square (later renamed Marywood Square), were built from 1862 to 1884, to form a desirable residential suburb.
+These, along with Moray Place, were named after the protagonists in the Battle of Langside fought nearby.
 The architect Charles Rennie Mackintosh lived in Strathbungo in the 1890s, first at 6, then 15, Regent Park Square, until the time of his marriage.
 Strathbungo was later extended in 1928–9 to include the red sandstone terraces of Vennard, Thorncliffe and Carswell Gardens.

 Strathbungo was designated a conservation area in 1973, although the Gardens were later removed and the area extended to include Nithsdale Street and Drive.

 In Alexander Thomson's death notice published in the Glasgow Herald of 23 March 1875, his place of death is described as "1, Moray Place, Regent Park" with no reference to Strathbungo; the residential suburb was initially styled Regent Park, although the area was always more widely known as Strathbungo.

 By the 1860s tenement buildings had started to appear, and the last of the original village buildings were lost in the 1890s.
 The village never achieved burgh status and was annexed to Glasgow in 1891.

 Strathbungo railway station opened on 1 December 1877, and closed on 28 May 1962.

 Conservation

-The Strathbungo Society helps promote the preservation of the Strathbungo Conservation Area and organises events for local people like 'Bungo at the Bells' at the New Year and the 'Bungo in the Back Lanes' event in June each year which was originally set up to help get people into the lanes in Strathbungo and to highlight the need for the refurbishment of them.
+The Strathbungo Society helps promote the preservation of the Strathbungo Conservation Area and organises events for local people like 'Bungo at the Bells' at the New Year and the 'Bungo in the Back Lanes' event in June each year.
+The latter was originally set up to help get people into the lanes in Strathbungo and to highlight the need for their refurbishment.